tessercat/daoistic-book/daodejing/55/english.md

 When we grow up,
 we get old
-and they call us obsolete,
-obsolete and fading fast.
+and they say we're out of touch, out of touch and out of time.